Skip to content

 Error rate

-In this example we can clearly see that most 503 errors occur during 3 very short periods of time.
-This tells a very different story than just looking at errors across the entire test.
+In this example we can clearly see that most 504 errors occur during a very short period of time.
+This tells a very different story than just looking at errors across the entire test:

 You could also have a behavior like this: